learn-co-curriculum/react-hooks-jsx/README.md

 }
 ```

-When we're writing _HTML elements_ in JSX, the element names must be
+When we're writing _HTML elements_ in JSX, the element names must be all
 _lowercase_, just like we typically write normal HTML elements.
 When we're
-writing _components_ in JSX, the name of the component must be _uppercase_.
-This
+writing _components_ in JSX, the name of the component must be _capitalized_.
-is how React can differentiate our `<Header>` component from a normal HTML
+This is how React can differentiate our `<Header>` component from a normal HTML
 `<header>` element.

 ### A Component Must Return One JSX Element